Woynert/aboutlife/IDEAS.md

     * Additionaly it could suggest you to take a tomato break, after it detects that you have been having working nonstop.
 * (overlay) Make it so you have to press a button to exit the tomato break screen.
 Locate this button alongside the other buttons (such as close tabs, and shutdown).
 The order of these buttons will be shuffled every time so the user has to make the concious desicion to press it instead of the others.
 * (overlay) Alongside the "need internet" button, add a "shutdown on finish" button.
-* (overlay) Put something visually attractive in the tomato break screen, so that you don't look away and ignore the action buttons.
-    * I was thinking about a picture a thinking roman statue.
 * (overlay) A module to visualize your pomodoro sessions and breaks.
 * (overlay) task manager: A section that shows a list of the opened apps with icons and thumbnails and a way to close them.
 Similar to what GNOME does.
 * (overlay) Before starting a task show a countdown screen for gettin ready and hyped up.
 Like Mario Kart's intro: 3, 2, 1, GO!